astrohart/MFR/MFR.GUI.Windows/README.md

 ##### Summary

-Handles the [](#E-System-Windows-Forms-ToolStripItem-Click 'System.Windows.Forms.ToolStripItem.Click') event raised by the user clicking on the About command on the Help menu.
+Handles the [](#E-System-Windows-Forms-ToolStripItem-Click 'System.Windows.Forms.ToolStripItem.Click') event raised by the user clicking on the About command on the HelpProfileExplainerDialog menu.

 ##### Parameters